 What to do

 You can change the gap size manually.
-You can also change the transparency of the occluders and you may find a setting where one can “switch” between the breathing perception and a constant square size.
+You can also change the transparency of the occluders (with the slider below the orange colour selector) and you may find a setting where one can “switch” between the breathing perception and a constant square size.
 Further controls are self-explanatory.